christophervoigt/blog/src/content/blog/hi-there.md

 ---
 title: 'Hi there!'
 description: 'The first blog post on the new site.
-Chris writes a bit about himself and what the tecnology behind the blog.'
+Chris writes a bit about himself and the technology behind the blog.'
 pubDate: 'Mar 14 2023'
-updatedDate: 'Mar 18 2023'
+updatedDate: 'Mar 30 2023'
 heroImage: '/placeholder-hero.jpg'
 heroImageAlt: 'Logo of the static site generator Astro'
 ---